gugs/leach_masterthesis/README.md

 # These folders are described bellow:

-# ExtractorToCastaliaSimulationOutput/OutputHandler: Program in Java to extract last action performed by sensor node using Castalia-Trace file.
+# ExtractorToCastaliaSimulationOutput/OutputHandler: Program in Java to extract last action performed by sensor node in Castalia-Trace file.

 # Telemetry: LEACH protocol developed to deploy on SunSPOT sensor platform.